sirfrank0/product-preview-card-component-main/README.md

 ## Welcome! 👋

 This is my solution to this Frontend Challenge.
+Using mobile fisrt.